drupalprojects/memcache/README.txt

  2. Install your chosen PECL memcache extension -- this is the memcache client library which will be used by the Drupal memcache module to interact with the memcached server(s).
 Generally PECL memcache (3.0.6+) is recommended, but PECL memcached (2.0.1+) also works well for some people.
-Use of older versions may cause problems.
+There are known issues with older version.
  3. Put your site into offline mode.
  4. Download and install the memcache module.
  5. If you have previously been running the memcache module, run update.php.